rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Parts of the mapping policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The mapping policy is a YAML document that contains instructions to
+The mapping policy is a **YAML** document that contains instructions to
-retrieve (or derive) identity attributes from a SAML assertion.
+retrieve identity attributes from a SAML assertion.
-You can think of it as a simple script that executes every
+It is a simple script that executes every time a SAML assertion is presented to
-time a SAML assertion is presented to Rackspace Identity.
-This
+Rackspace Identity.
-section breaks the preceding mapping policy into its relevant parts.

 - **mapping (1)**:  A single top-level ``mapping`` object always contains
   the mapping policy.

 - **version (2)**: The ``version`` key identifies the version of the mapping
   policy language.
-This required attribute should always have the
+This attribute should always have the
   value of ``RAX-1``.
 The mapping policy language described here is
   based on the `Mapping Combinations`_ language in OpenStack
   Keystone.
 It uses the version name to differentiate a Rackspace